 University campus in Kansas

-Explore 13 accredited computer science (CS) degree programs in Kansas.
-Compare schools by graduation rate, salary outcomes, and tuition—from Butler Community College to University of Kansas.
+Compare the top computer science colleges in Kansas.
+13 accredited computer science schools ranked by graduation rate, career outcomes, and value, from Butler Community College to University of Kansas.

 #1 ProgramU of Kansas